-400.17 Independence standards for assurance engagements that are not audit or review engagements are set out in Part 4B - Independence for Assurance Engagements Other than Audit and Review Engagements.
+- 400.17 Independence standards for assurance engagements that are not audit or review engagements are set out in: - Part 4B Independence for Assurance Engagements Other than Audit Engagements, Review Engagements, and Sustainability Assurance Engagements Addressed in Part 5. - Part 5 Ethics standards for Sustainability Assurance (including Independence Standards).